sensu/sensu-chef/README.md

 `node["sensu"]["service_max_wait"]` - How long service scripts should wait for Sensu to start/stop.

 `node["sensu"]["loaded_tempfile_dir"]` - Where Sensu stores temporary files.
-Change to other directory if you use hardened system that cleans temporary directory regularly.
-Default "/tmp"
+Set a persistent directory if you use hardened system that cleans temporary directory regularly.

 ### Windows